NL 01001.300 Procedure for Requests for Other Special Notice Accommodations for the Blind or Visually Impaired

 Use the Intranet Special Notice Option (iSNO) application to record all requests for alternative accommodations.
 Record the request as an “additional accommodation.”
 While a request for an additional accommodation is pending, the person must select another way to receive his or her notices.
 This can include standard print by first-class mail, or one of the automatically approved special notice options.

-The Office of the General Counsel (OGC) considers requests for alternative accommodations under a Section 504 regulation, 45 CFR 85.51, and court-approved guidelines.
-OGC should send a decision letter to the person within 45 days.
-OGC will send approval letters in the person’s preferred format.
-OGC will send denial letters in large print (18 point font).
-If OGC denies a request, the letter will explain SSA’s reason(s) for the denial and the right to make a discrimination complaint.
+The Center for Section 504 Compliance (504 Center) considers requests for alternative accommodations under a Section 504 regulation, 45 CFR 85.51, and court-approved guidelines.
+The 504 Center should send a decision letter to the person within 45 days.
+They will send approval letters in the person’s preferred format and denial letters in large print (18 point font).
+If they deny a request, the letter will explain SSA’s reason(s) for the denial and the right to make a discrimination complaint.
 The complaint form (Form SSA-437BK) is available online at SSA-437-BK